 This post is a follow-up to my previous post, The Big Move

 Wheels down and suitcases unpacked, I’m overjoyed to be in France.
-Though our hearts and minds are with loved ones and friends in Hong Kong, during this tumultuous time, we are selfishly thankful that the protestors were dissuaded from occupying the airport on the weekend we flew out.
+Though our hearts and minds are with loved ones and friends in Hong Kong, during this tumultuous time, we were thankful that protestors were dissuaded from occupying the airport on the weekend we flew out.
 The typhoon that was forecasted to cause problems on that day also died down.

 My husband and I survived our long-haul flight and our puddle jumper too.
 I’m pleased to report there were no crying babies on the two plane rides, only a bit of turbulence and one lost bag that was found a few days later.
 Running through the airport in Zurich wasn’t fun, but we made our second flight before they shut the door.
 Arriving safely in Barcelona, we took a fascinating train trip to Perpignan, France.

 Unpacking was easy as I had painfully pared down my belongings before leaving Hong Kong.
-I’m glad I did and now I can barely remember what I thought I had needed.
+I’m glad I did.
+Now, I barely remember what I thought I needed.
 I kept a few things that made me happy when emptying my suitcase though.
 I look forward to jumping in and getting to know the people and my surroundings.